 Looking back along Marsco’s ridge:

 Final section of ridge to summit of Marsco:

 There isn’t much room at the summit so we traversed back a couple of hundred metres for a late-lunch stop.

 Cuillin from summit of Marsco:

-We then started the long walk out to Camusunary.
-This was also a really nice walk with fine views of Ruadh Stac (Marilyn) and Bla-Bheinn.
+Fraoch-choire.
+We then began the long walk out to Camusunary.
+This was a really nice walk with fine views of Ruadh Stac (Marilyn) and Bla-Bheinn.